uviclibraries/html-css/act-4.md

     -   Your list should now be to the right of the image of Zuko!
     -   If you’d like to have the list on the left, there are a few ways to do this.
-        -   Move the list in your html code to be above the image tag.
+        -   Move the list in your HTML code to be above the image tag.
         -   Use the flex-direction property in CSS.
 Flex direction changes the order the items are displayed in.
-Check out how it works by adding the following to the bio block in your CSS file.
+Check out how it works by adding the following to the bio block in your CSS file:
             **flex-direction: row-reverse;**
-    -   Where flex boxes can start to get complicated is with nested flex boxes.
+    -   Where flex boxes can start to get complicated is with nested flex boxes, or flex boxes within flex boxes.
 It is important to plan out how you want your content laid out.
 This way when adding your division tags, you know where the opening and closing tags should be.
-7. There are many different ways to manipulate flex boxes with built in properties.
-[Here](https://www.google.com/url?q=https://www.w3schools.com/css/css3_flexbox_container.asp&sa=D&source=editors&ust=1637785562991000&usg=AOvVaw0dVdgDERpGsMzoVn0GAyuI){:target="_blank"} and [here](https://www.google.com/url?q=https://css-tricks.com/snippets/css/a-guide-to-flexbox/&sa=D&source=editors&ust=1637785562991000&usg=AOvVaw2yQ3MsixSAmSJrJtymwNpw){:target="_blank"} are helpful pages on flex properties.
-The following is a list of a few you can try to add.
+7. There are many different ways to manipulate flex boxes with built-in properties.
+Try a few of the following values to see what they do:

+    - flex-direction: row;
+      - “row” aligns flex items horizontally, from left to right.
+    - flex-direction: row-reverse;
+      - “row-reverse” aligns flex items horizontally, from right to left, but be advised that this value may conflict with page-indent and how users utilizing assistive technology view your page.
+    - flex-direction: column;
+      - “column” aligns flex items vertically, from top to bottom.
-    -   flex-direction: (row / column / row-reversed / column-reversed);
+    - flex-direction: column-reverse;
-        -   This affects how the boxes are organized.
-If you’d like them to stack vertically, use the value: column;
-        -   Note: column-reverse & row-reverse but using them is not advised as it may cause a conflict with how you indent your page to be viewed and how users utilizing assistive technology view your page.
+      - “column-reverse” aligns flex items vertically, from bottom to top, but be advised that this value may conflict with page-indent and how users utilizing assistive technology view your page.

         <img src="images/act-4/flex3.png" alt="flex container wrap" style="float:right;width:240px;">